-Here’s five facts you may not have realised about the ‘kingdom’ of Kerry:
+Here are five facts you may not have realized about the ‘Kingdom’ of Kerry:

 - Your rebel ancestors may have come from Kerry as it was one the most active counties during the Irish War of Independence and the Irish Civil War.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.